eProsima/DDS-Router/docs/rst/user_manual/participants/local_discovery_server.rst

 ========

 Use this Participant in order to communicate an internal DDS network using Discovery Server.
-For example, in networks that do not allow multicast, or to reduce discovery traffic.
+This is highly useful in networks that do not support multicast communication;
+or to reduce the number of meta-traffic packets exchanged in discovery, reducing the network traffic in the discovery process.

 Type aliases
 ============